Frequently Asked Questions

 Social Security Lawyer FAQ

-If your records are not sufficient, a consultative examination will be ordered and you will have to go see a doctor that has been paid by the Social Security Administration.
-During this process, you will also be required to fill out a function and work history report.
-These reports further help the claims examiner determine what work you might be able to do despite your physical or mental limitations and how your restrictions in your daily activities reveal how you are not able to work.
+Should your records prove inadequate, a consultative examination will be required, necessitating a visit to a doctor designated and compensated by the Social Security Administration.
+Throughout this phase, you will also complete a function and work history report, which aids the claims examiner in understanding your potential for work given your physical or mental limitations and how your daily activity restrictions signify your inability to maintain employment.

 Not used